HackYardo/VastGo/readme.md

 5. download this repo

 **KataGo, Leela-Zero, GNU Go:**
-For example:
+(If you have no them yet...)
 - KataGo: download its [engine](https://github.com/lightvector/KataGo/releases/) and a [network](https://katagotraining.org/networks)
 - Linux(Debian/Ubuntu):
   1. `sudo apt update -y`
   2. `sudo apt install leela-zero gnugo`
   3. download a [network](https://zero.sjeng.org/) of Leela-Zero

 </details>

 <details>
   <summary>in terminal——run gtp.jl</summary>

-1. edit the first line of `gtp.jl` to indicate the KataGo release, the network and the config(inside KataGo releases)
+1. edit the first line of `gtp.jl` to indicate the KataGo engine, the network and the config(inside KataGo releases)
 2. run `gtp.jl`
 ```shell
 cmd> julia gtp.jl